Inventor or Solidworks, which software is a better choice in 2020? Or is there a clear winner between the two?

 Now you can take the latest 3D model to the right manufacturer, and they can produce your parts using the data in your model.
 When you get all your pieces together, you’ve got your first prototype.
 Just put it all together and program the electronics (yeah, like that’s easy to do…), and you’ve got yourself a set of Bluetooth headphones from scratch.
 It isn’t easy, but it’s actually do-able these days.

-So overall, I’m sticking with my assessment original verdict.
+So overall, I’m sticking with my original verdict.
 Inventor and Solidworks are comparable to one another, so I can’t say one is better than the other.
 In the end, it will just be a matter of your personal preference.
 If there’s an advantage that I can say one has over the other, it would be Inventor.
 Inventor, even after 12 years, would be less expensive than Solidworks Premium.

 It is compatible with all the other apps that Autodesk offers, which might be useful in the professional arena with all the other Autodesk programs running around.
-If you’re serious about developing products or CAD/CAM software, try BOTH of these apps to see which makes more sense for you.
+If you’re serious about developing products or CAD/CAM software, try BOTH of these apps to see which makes more sense to you.
 The 30-day trials are ready for download.